-The definition of a New Jersey Prescriber is broad.
-It includes any New Jersey Prescriber who holds an active New Jersey license and, either practices in New Jersey or has New Jersey patients, regardless of the Prescriber's practice site.
+The definition of a New Jersey Prescriber is any New Jersey Prescriber who holds an active New Jersey license and physically practices in New Jersey.
 New Jersey Prescribers include:

 - Physicians;

 - Physician assistants;

 - Podiatrists;

 - Advanced Practice Nurses;

-- Dentists; and
+- Dentists; and - Optometrists.

-- Optometrists.

 Providing meals to New Jersey Prescribers must meet the following conditions: